mzhKU/Clinical-Trial-Simulator/README.md

 # Clinical-Trial-Simulator

-This application can be run as a Shiny app or locally.
+This application can be run as a Shiny app or locally in the R shell.
-Data is generated and stored in `./ReplicateData/` and can be visualized by R shell functions or through the Shiny app.
+Data is generated and stored in `./ReplicateData/` and can be visualized by functions from the app within the shell or through the Shiny app.

 To run the app:

-1) Start an R session and set the working directory to the directory containing the 'trial.r' file.
+1) Start an R session and set the working directory to the directory containing the `trial.r` file.

 2) In the R session enter:
 ```r